-North Sydney LGA is one of the most densely populated in Australia, resulting in an undersupply of open space per capita.
+North Sydney Council manages and maintains almost 150 hectares of public open space across a high-quality but fragmented network of harbourside parks, bushland reserves, sportsgrounds, small pocket parks, and civic spaces.
+However, the North Sydney LGA is also one of the most densely populated in Australia, resulting in an undersupply of open space per capita.
 In addition, the physical distribution of open space across the LGA is uneven and accompanied by a recognised shortage of organised sporting facilities.